Tag: textiles

 day 95 2023

 Daily practice has a serious slog factor.
 It’s often hard to show up for.
 Days inevitably get weird and busy and difficult.
 I’m blown away by how many of you showed up for this.
 The community as well as instagram and facebook is filled with those efforts.
 Thousands of stitched pages.
 The last of the 100 days is tomorrow.
 Wherever you are in that process congratulations on showing up and thank you for sharing your one of a kind imagination.
-There will be a blog post featuring books and pages by participants in a couple weeks after you’ve all had a chance to assemble.

 support the ann wood handmade free pattern library with a happy donation